aave/docs-v3/core-contracts/misc/aaveprotocoldataprovider.md

 function getAllATokens() external view returns (TokenData[] memory)
 ```

-Returns list of the existing ATokens in the pool, pairs include the `symbol` and `tokenAddress`.
+Returns a list of the existing ATokens in the pool, pairs include the `symbol` and `tokenAddress`.

 #### Return Values: